domwrap/ReTyPe/README.md

 ## Pre-requisites

 - [AutoHotKey v1.1.x](https://autohotkey.com/download/)
-- Nothing will work without the client in stall of RTP|One
+- Nothing will work without the client install of RTP|One

 ## Features